 4. Be sure to store frequently used items at the front of the unit to avoid having to go through all other stored items to find them.
 Make seasonal clothing accessible, you may have your belonging in storage longer than anticipated.

-5. Don’t forget to use valuable space inside drawers and larger appliances (stoves and refrigerators) to store small items such as: towels, linens, toys…etc.
+5. Use valuable space inside drawers and larger appliances, such as stoves and refrigerators, to store small items: towels, linens, toys, etc.

 6. Break down large items such as bed frames, large furniture, tables and keep all parts (screws & smaller items) together by taping them to the item.

 7. Label all boxes on all sides for easy identification.

 8. Clothing that ordinarily hangs in a closet should be packed in a wardrobe box.